RAW Feeding Information

 To help avoid a guessing game, you can choose to make each individual meal properly portioned out and balanced.
 However, you should still monitor your dog’s potty schedule and stool.

-You’re handling raw meat, always clean your dog’s bowl, tools, and prep area after dealing with raw meat.
+Always remember that you are handling raw meat.
+Always clean your dog’s bowl, tools, and prep area after dealing with raw meat.